-Apple’s iPhone 6s WILL NOT Get iOS 16 Update – Here’s Why
+Apple’s iPhone 6s WILL NOT Get iOS 16 or iOS 17 – Here’s Why

 iPhone 6s Release Date

 But 2015 was a long time ago and while both the iPhone 6s and iPhone 6s Plus got Apple’s iOS 15 update, hopes for the phones getting iOS 16 have recently been dashed.
-According to reports, neither the iPhone 6s nor the iPhone 6s Plus – or the original iPhone SE – will be getting iOS 16.
+Neither the iPhone 6s nor the iPhone 6s Plus – or the original iPhone SE – will be getting iOS 16.
+And that means no iOS 17 either.
+Both phones have now reached their end of life.

-It is worth noting that, at the time of writing, this is just speculation – there has been NO official word from Apple about it yet.
-But like a lot of rumors, this one appears to have legs.
-The iPhone 6s, iPhone 6s Plus, and iPhone SE are now considered “old phones” – they run ancient hardware, and Apple’s next major update, in all likelihood, simply would not run properly on them.
+The iPhone 6s, iPhone 6s Plus, and iPhone SE are now considered “old phones” – they run ancient hardware, and Apple’s next major update simply would not run properly on them.
+Much like the iPhone 5, iPhone 5s, and the iPhone 5C.

 The iPhone 6 no longer gets iOS updates, so it stands to reason that the iPhone 6s and iPhone 6s Plus would be next in line.
 Ditto the iPhone SE which runs more or less the same hardware, albeit inside a much smaller form factor.

 My advice?
 If you’re still running an iPhone 6s, it is definitely time to update your phone.
 You had a good run, but all good things must come to an end.

 Why Apple Stops Supporting Older iPhones